kapateldhruv/apache-loganalysis-hive-pig/README.md

 You can use same table for the pig scripts as we did.

 ## How to run hits_browser and geoip scripts
 These scripts required UDF.
 UDF link is mentioned in comments section of scripts.
-Create your own jar using steps given on udf readme.
+Create your own jar using steps given in udf readme.
 + For hive put UDF jars under `${HIVE_HOME}/auxlib/` so that you do not required to tun `ADD JAR` command everytime.
 + Modify pig scrpts and provice appropriate path of UDF jars.